Louisiana Tech vs. Old Dominion NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

+- Louisiana Tech's games this season have gone over 52.5 points five of seven times.

-- Louisiana Tech and its opponents have gone over the current 52.5-point total in five of seven games (71.4%) this season.
+- Old Dominion's games have gone over 52.5 points in four of seven chances this season.

+- The combined points per game average of the two teams, 49.7, is 2.8 points fewer than Saturday's over/under.

+- These two squads surrender a combined 64.4 points per game, 11.9 more than this contest's over/under.

 - The Bulldogs and their opponents have scored an average of 60.7 points per game in 2021, 8.2 more than Saturday's total.